DrJam/PoEWikiBot/README.md

 # PoEWikiBot

 A Discord bot for looking up Path of Exile items on the Wiki.
 It will post an image of the Item information from the wiki.

+## How it works

+The bot uses Puppeteer to load the relevant wiki page for the item passed in.
+Once the page has loaded it then takes a screenshot of the Item div.
+Puppeteer uses Chromium which means the bot takes up a reasonable amount of disk space (just under 300MB).

 ## Requirements

-This requires Node.js version 7.6+ as it uses async/await calls.
+This requires Node.js version 7.6+ at a minimum, as it uses async/await calls.

 ## Configuration